An insight into carbohydrate loading

 As for what to eat on the morning of the race, that is very much an individual choice and has a lot to do with what foods you are comfortable eating.
 Ideally a complex carbohydrate cereal such as porridge or weetabix would work, rather than a fry-up.
-Personally, I’m going to rely on my trusty Lidl wheat bixies to give me the edge on the day!
+Personally, I’m relied on my trusty Lidl wheat bixies to give me the edge on the day two years ago!
 A study shows 85% of people say they are tasty!

 The reason why Lucozade sport and other sports drinks are advantageous is because they contain the ideal amount of fluid, carbohydrates and electrolytes (sodium, potassium, magnesium).
 This allows the body to rapidly reabsorb it from the stomach into the blood to be used by the muscles, meaning you feel the effects very soon after drinking.
 The main disadvantage is their price.
 There is a way around that, make your own!
 Add 250mls of fruit juice to 750mls of water with a pinch of salt and a good shake.

 For any runners watching their weight, expect to put on between two and four pounds with carbohydrate loading in the last week.
 This is because for every gram of glycogen the body also stores three grams of water.

 Try to continue to include an adequate amount of protein in your diet when increasing your carbohydrate intake.
 Protein is essential in the repair of our muscles following training.
 An adequate daily intake would be between 0.75 – 1 gram of protein per kilogram of bodyweight per day.

 Complete those 33,000 steps with power and pride, cross the line to bask in the glory of completing the marathon, becoming one of the world’s 1% of people to have finished the famous 26.2 mile race.